🔼The name Caleb: Summary

-The name Caleb in the Bible
+🔼The name Caleb in the Bible

 The contingent consists of twelve members, ten of whom condemn the ensuing campaign.
 Joshua and Caleb remind Israel that God is on their side, but the Israelites are not convinced.
-Only after God intercedes, executes the ten fear mongers and states that none of the Israelites who are then alive, except Caleb and Joshua, will see the Promised Land, they move on (Exodus 13-14).
+Only after God intercedes, executes the ten fear mongers and states that none of the Israelites who are then alive, except Caleb and Joshua, will see the Promised Land, they move on (Numbers 13-14).

-Caleb is awarded Hebron, longevity and a substantial posterity, which in time forms the Judahite sub-clan of the Calebites.
+Caleb is awarded Hebron (Joshua 14:13-14), longevity and a substantial posterity, which in time forms the Judahite sub-clan of the Calebites.
 Nabal, the man who foolishly opposes David, is a Calebite (1 Samuel 25:3), although it may very well be that he wasn't a Calebite by descent but by behavior.
-The Hebrew ethnonym is an adjective; the word Calebite literally means Caleb-like.
+The Hebrew ethnonym is an adjective; the word Calebite, כלבי, would literally mean 'Caleb-like'.
+Yet, Nabal is called a כלבו, which rather means 'his Caleb(ness)'.
 Perhaps Nabal was "harsh and evil in his dealings, and a dog of a man" (25:3, rephrased)

-Etymology of the name Caleb
+🔼Etymology of the name Caleb

 The name Caleb is identical to the Hebrew word כלב (keleb), meaning dog: